snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Implemented menu and added all the screens to it and need to test them.

 Working on how to implement session id and make sure all the id's are saved.

+Developed a dashboard that provides the navigation to the complete app modules like ride registration and scheduled rides and reports.